Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 Limitations:

-Real-world example: Build a product finder that lets customers describe what they want in words and finds matching products from your catalog.
+Real-world example: Build a product finder that lets customers describe what they want and finds matching items from a catalog.

 4. Whisper + DALL-E 3 Combo (Best for Content Creation)